isl-org/OpenBot/open-code/src/components/blockly/README.md

 - ### Lights:

-  Lights are another type of block that is provided by OpenBot PlayGround which helps to make the use of indicators and can set the values of brightness as per requirement of your modal.
+  Lights are another type of category that is provided by OpenBot PlayGround which helps to make the use of indicators and can set the values of brightness dynamically.
 <br>
 <br>
   <img src="../../../../docs/images/playground_light_blocks.png" height="50%" width="50%"/>